csmith468/DigitalStorefront/README.md

 Digital Storefront is a cloud-native application with a React + TypeScript frontend and .NET 8 API backend, deployed to Azure with a full CI/CD pipeline.

+### Why I Built This

+I logged back into a childhood online game and found their website horribly dated, which made me want to rebuild it.
+I started planning a storefront, but realized a shopping cart wouldn't showcase much.
+So I pivoted to the admin console to build complex form workflows, image management, and the production patterns that don't show up in typical portfolio projects.

 **What it does:**
 - Admin console for product CRUD with multi-image management
 - Public "Try" mode for testing the admin form without authentication